Ladakh protests: 2024

-On 3 February and again on 6 March 2024, hundreds of people led by LAB and KDA demonstrated in Leh.
+On 3 February and 6 March 2024, hundreds of people led by LAB and KDA demonstrated in Leh.
 Wangchuck held a 21-day fast unto death in March.
 By March 2024, nine rounds of the talks had remained inconclusive.

 More than 100 people from Ladakh associated with LAB and KDA including Wangchuck started a 1000-km march to Delhi in from 1 September 2024 for highlighting the environmental issues and constitutional demands.
 Near the border of Delhi, they were detained by the Delhi Police on 1 October 2024 for violating the assembly prohibitions under Section 163 of the BNSS.

 2025

 The talks were held in March and May 2025.
 The Central Government accepted and notified draft rules: 85% reservation for locals, requirement of 15-year residency for domicile status, 33% reservation for women in hill councils, and recognition of five official languages.

 On 10 September 2025, the LAB initiated a 35-day hunger strike in support of the demands.
 Total 15 people started the fast.
 Wangchuck also went on the hunger strike.
 On 20 September, the next round of talks between HPC and LAB as well as KDA were scheduled for 6 October in New Delhi.
 Wangchuck rejected the talks, calling them "unilateral" and delayed, and demanded "result-oriented" negotiations at the earliest.

 Two people of the 15 people on hunger strike were hospitalized on 23 September after their health deteriorated.
 So the youth wing of the LAB called for the shutdown and protest on 24 September 2025 in Leh.
 The protest turned violent and the protesters pelted stones, arsoned, clashed with the police and burned down the BJP office in Leh.
 The police fired teargas shells and carried out baton charge to disperse the protesters.
 At least 4 people were killed and about 50 were injured including 30 police personnel when "police had to resort to firing".
 The curfew was imposed under Section 163 of the BNSS in Leh and the ongoing Ladakh festival was cancelled.
 Following violence, Wangchuk ended his 15-day fasts and appealed for peace.

 The KDA called for a shutdown on 25 September in the support.
 The curfew in Leh, Kargil and other major parts of Ladakh continued from 25 September.
 All educational institutes were closed in Leh.
 Internet services were shut down.
-On 26 September, Wangchuk was detained under National Security Act and lodged in Jodhpur jail.
+On 26 September, Wangchuk was detained under National Security Act and lodged in Jodhpur Central Jail.
 More than 60 people including 2 councillors were arrested.
 The LAB pulled out of informal talk on 30 September as well as formal 6 October talks with the Central Government citing the negative campaign against their agitation, demand for investigation in deaths and release of their arrested leaders.
 Next day, the KDA also pulled out of talks too.
 Both groups resumed talks with the central government on 22 October which included the judicial inquiry in the 24 September violence.
 The curfew was lifted in Leh as well as Kargil after three weeks but were imposed again from 17 to 24 October.